dewarian/functional-programming-1/README.md

 ### Oriëntation

 By talking to the Api I have looked at the different variables in the data and what could be interesting starting points.
 Unfortunately, the Api was quite complicated, but thanks to [Daniël van de Velde's ReadMe](https://github.com/DanielvandeVelde/functional-programming/blob/master/README.md) I was able to get a good overview of the data and then to draw up research questions.
+By using [Rijk's](https://github.com/rijkvanzanten/node-oba-api) package for node to use the Api, it was quite easily possible to return data from the Api.

 ### Research Questions

+After loading some data from the Api, I used an JSON viewer extensions.
+This made it possible to look at the data with the browser instead of the commandline.
 These are some questions I think are interesting to look further into, while looking at the dataset of the Oba.

 * How has the relationship between male and female authors in terms of publication changed over the years?